NCBI-Hackathons/ConsensusML/scripts/README.md

 # Machine Learning to identify key genes in AML

 ## TLDR

+used RF, XGB, and Logistic Regression w Lasso to identify 20 key genes in AML

+## Overview
 1) Data cleaning: merge clinical, manifest, and ensemble gene info for three AML, WT and AML

 2) Modeling: modeling on AML data to predict status of "Low Risk" vs. "Not Low Risk" (Standard + High) - if patient shows up more than once, use earlier one